jmcameron/attachments/0-README-3.0-Versions.txt

 Versions of Attachments-3.0 for Joomla 2.5 and 3.x

 2016-05-07: Release 3.2.4
    - 2015-09-05 Fixed admin [Reset Order] button
    - 2015-10-11 Fixed issue with uploads in Joomla 3.4.4
    - 2016-04-15 Fixed showing attachments in TinyMCE editor
    - 2016-04-20 Fixed modal issue with TinyMCE on J3.5.1 on backend
    - 2016-04-24 Fixed modal issue with TinyMCE on J3.5.1 on frontend
    - Tested on Joomla 3.4.8 and 3.5.1

 2015-03-20: Release 3.2.3
    - Fixed issue with category blog lists for Joomla 3.4
    - Fixed article com_media confusion issue for Joomla 3.4
    - Tested with Joomla 2.5.28 and 3.4.0
+   - 81225 Downloads

 3.2.2 - Released March 2, 2015
    - 2015-02-20 Fixed some small issues related to supporting Attachments for JEvents